IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ###### 2:3.78.4.4.2.1 Patient Resource Definition in the Context of Retrieve Patient Resource Response
 The Patient Resource definition in the context of a retrieve operation is identical to the constraints placed on the Patient Resource for a search (see Section [3.78.4.2.2.1](#2378422-message-semantics) above)

-For the complete FHIR definition of this Resource, see http://hl7.org/fhir/R4/patient.html.
+For the complete FHIR definition of the Patient Resource, see http://hl7.org/fhir/R4/patient.html.

 ### 2:3.78.5 Security Considerations
 See the general Security Consideration in [ITI TF-1: 38.5](security_considerations.html)